Isle of Wight Guru

 • TAV Cycles in Ryde

-• Wight Cycle Hire in Yarmouth
+• Zoom E-Bike Hire in Niton

 Our guide to cycling on the Isle of Wight is a good place to start (if I do say so myself).

-If you want to stick together then one option is to let the cyclists hurtle around Parkhurst Forest whilst the walkers look for Red Squirrels (see our guide to free days out on the Isle of Wight).
+A cross-generational option is to let the cyclists hurtle around Parkhurst Forest whilst the walkers look for Red Squirrels (see our guide to free days out on the Isle of Wight).

-As an alternative, you might try one of the permanent orienteering courses on the Isle of Wight which are at Parkhurst Forest, Firestone Copse and Brighstone Forest.
+As an alternative, you might try one of the permanent orienteering courses on the Isle of Wight, which are at Parkhurst Forest, Firestone Copse and Brighstone Forest.

 11. Skateboarding and Roller Disco